Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones: Introduction

 \section{Introduction}

-In recent years, significant efforts have been directed towards developing fault-tolerant quantum computers (FTQC)~\cite{nakamura1999coherent, blais2004cavity, Charge-insensitive, demonstration, IBM_qubit, PhysRevLett.129.030501, bluvstein2024logical, PRXQuantum.5.030347, optical_QC} which have potential applications in prime factorization~\cite{Shor1}, linear system solvers~\cite{Harrow}, and computer-aided engineering~\cite{sato_CAE}.
-Among various platforms, superconducting circuits are particularly promising, and quantum supremacy and error correction using surface codes have been demonstrated experimentally~\cite{google, google2025quantum, Surface_codes_hefei}.
-However, achieving quantum advantage on realistic problems is expected to require millions of qubits~\cite{Surface_codes, gameofsurfacecodes}.
-Building an FTQC at such scales demands not only improved qubit performance but also substantial advances in the associated control electronics.
+In recent years, significant efforts have been directed toward developing fault-tolerant quantum computers~\cite{nakamura1999coherent, blais2004cavity, Charge-insensitive, demonstration, IBM_qubit, PhysRevLett.129.030501, bluvstein2024logical, PRXQuantum.5.030347, optical_QC}, which have potential applications in prime factorization~\cite{Shor1}, linear system solvers~\cite{Harrow}, and computer-aided engineering~\cite{sato_CAE}.
+Among the various available platforms, superconducting circuits are highly promising; notably, quantum supremacy and error correction based on surface codes have been experimentally demonstrated~\cite{google, google2025quantum, Surface_codes_hefei}.
+However, achieving quantum advantage in practical applications requires millions of qubits~\cite{Surface_codes, gameofsurfacecodes}.
+Building a quantum computer at such scales demands not only improved qubit performance but also substantial advances in the associated control electronics.

-Currently, control architectures for solid-state quantum processors commonly generate microwave signals at room temperature~\cite{GaAs_qubit, refrigerator, VANDIJK201990, Si_qubit_cmos, takeuchi2024microwave}.
-These signals are routed to individual qubits in a dilution refrigerator through one-to-one coaxial cables.
-However, this wiring model does not scale: the number of required control lines grows with the number of qubits.
-Increasing the number of control wires not only adds hardware complexity and cost but also introduces additional heat loads through physical interconnections, thereby threatening the cooling capacity of the dilution refrigerator~\cite{refrigerator}.
+Currently, the control architectures for solid-state quantum processors commonly generate microwave signals at room temperature~\cite{GaAs_qubit, refrigerator, VANDIJK201990, Si_qubit_cmos, takeuchi2024microwave}.
+These signals are routed to individual qubits in a dilution refrigerator using one-to-one coaxial cables.
+However, this wiring model is not scalable, as the number of required control wires increases with the number of qubits.
+Increasing the number of control wires adds hardware complexity and costs.
+Moreover, additional heat loads are introduced through physical interconnections, thereby threatening the cooling capacity of the dilution refrigerator~\cite{refrigerator}.